OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 # Set up an Office 365 developer subscription

 Set up an Office 365 developer subscription to build your solutions independent of your production environment.
-The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-It lasts for 90 days and is free to use for development purposes (coding solutions).
+The subscription is an Office 365 Enterprise E5 Developer subscription with 25 user licenses.
+It lasts for 90 days and is free to use for development purposes (coding solutions) only.

+Customers who joined the program before August 25th, 2019 have an Office 365 Enterprise E3 Developer subscription.

 > [!NOTE]
 > To set up a subscription, you must first [join the Office 365 Developer Program](office-365-developer-program.md).
 After joining, you'll see the option to set up a subscription.